 Factoring/Discounting in the Cloud

-When using such online software, you can manage all your invoices through a digital platform and your assigned credit limit.
+When using online factoring software, you can manage all your invoices through a digital platform and your assigned credit limit.
 Traditional banks and factoring companies have long, complicated processes that take time.
 There are often unexpected charges and security requirements.

 Are you looking for a partner that can provide this kind of cloud-based platform for your target market?